HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-cas-mgr-load-balancer-one-ip-lb.md

 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git/)

 ### 3. Service Principal Authentication

-In order for Terraform to deploy & manage resources on a user's behalf, they must authenticate through a service principal.
+In order for Terraform to deploy and manage resources on a user's behalf, it must authenticate through a service principal.

 1. Login to the [Azure portal](http://portal.azure.com/)
-2. Click **Azure Active Directory** in the left sidebar and click **App registrations** inside the opened blade.
+2. If not already open, from the dashboard open the left sidebar using the top-left button next to "Microsoft Azure".
+Click **Azure Active Directory**, then select **App registrations** from the "Manage" panel
 3. Create a new application for the deployment by clicking **New registration**.
 If an application exists under **Owned applications**, this information can be reused.
-    - More detailed information on how to create a Service Principal can be found [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#create-a-new-application-secret).
+   - More detailed information on how to create a Service Principal can be found directly through Microsoft Docs [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#create-a-new-application-secret).
+Navigate to the application overview by clicking on the registration name.
-4. Copy the following information from the application overview:
+4. Copy and save the following information from the application overview:
-    - Client ID
-    - Tenant ID
+   - **Application (client) ID** (required)
+   - **Directory (tenant) ID** (optional; if you plan to use encrypted secrets through Azure Key Vault in [section 4](#4-optional-storing-secrets-on-azure-key-vault)
-5. Under the same app, click **Certificates & secrets**.
+5. In the same page, on the left sidebar and in the "Manage" section, click **Certificates & secrets**
-6. Create a new Client Secret or use an existing secret.
-This value will only be shown once, make sure to save it.
+6. Create a new Client Secret or use an existing secret if you already know it.
+This value will only be shown once immediately after creation, make sure to save it
-7. Go to Subscriptions by searching **subscription** into the search bar and click on the subscription of choice.
+7. From the account dashboard, or using the search bar, go to **Subscriptions**.
+On the next page, select your subscription of choice
-8. Copy the **Subscription ID** and click on **Access control (IAM)** on the blade.
+8. Navigate to the **Access control (IAM)** for this subscription
-9. Click **+ Add**, click **Add role assignments** and follow these steps to add roles:
+9. Click **+ Add**, and **Add role assignment** in the dropdown.
+Alternatively, select **Add role assignment** directly from the box titled "Grant access to this resource":
-    1. Under **Role**, click the dropdown and select the role **Reader**.
+   1. Under **Role**, select the role **Contributor**.
+Click "Next"
-    2. Leave **Assign access to** as **User, group, or service principal**
+   2. Under **Members**, leave the option on **User, group, or service principal**
-    3. Under **Select** search for the application name from step 4 and click **Save**.
+   3. Select members to add the role to, searching up and clicking on the app registration name on the right side
+   4. Review any details of interest, and click **Review + assign**
-    4. Repeat steps i - iii for the role **Virtual Machine Contributor** and **Contributor**.
+   5. Repeat this step for the role **Virtual Machine Contributor**

 ### 4. (Optional) Storing Secrets on Azure Key Vault